emmanueltuyishimire/Age-Calculator-Hub/README.md

-# Age Calculator Hub - A Comprehensive Next.js Application
+# Calculator Hub - A Comprehensive Next.js Application

-Welcome to the Age Calculator Hub, a full-featured web application built with Next.js and Firebase Studio.
+Welcome to the Calculator Hub, a full-featured web application built with Next.js and Firebase Studio.
 This project provides a wide array of free, accurate, and user-friendly age-related calculators, designed to be fast, accessible, and SEO-optimized.

 ## ✨ Features